You want smart political talk without the meltdowns?

 They are not getting the job done.

-We've had health care approved, and then you had a surprise vote by John McCain.
+We've had health care approved and then you had a surprise vote by John McCain.

-And I can understand where Steve Bannon's coming from, and I can understand, to be honest with you, Jud, I can understand where a lot of people are coming from.
+And I can understand where Steve Bannon's coming from and I can understand, to be honest with you, Jen, I can understand where a lot of people are coming from because I'm not happy about it and a lot of people aren't happy about it.

 We need tax cuts.

-We need we need health care.
+We need health care.

-In my opinion, what's happening is as we meet, Republicans are meeting with Democrats because of what I did with the CSRs, because I cut off the gravy train.
+In my opinion, what's happening is as we meet, Republicans are meeting with Democrats because of what I did with the CSRs because I cut off the gravy train.

-If I didn't cut the CSRs, they wouldn't be meeting, they'd be having lunch and enjoying themselves.
+If I didn't cut the CSRs, they wouldn't be meeting.

 All right.